This articles relies on the code written by Fabian Bosler:

 The script automatically searches for images and collects their underlying URL.
 After searching, it uses the Python requests library to download all the images into a folder named respective to the search term.

-• Added a search term loop.
+Here are the modifications I made to Bosler's original script: * Added a search term loop.
 This allows the script to continue running past one search term.

-• The results are saved in directories associated with the search term.
-If the script is interrupted and rerun it will look at what directories are created first, and remove those from the search terms.
+* The script was getting stuck when it ran into the "Show More Results," I've fixed the issue. * The results are saved in directories associated with the search term.
+If the script is interrupted and rerun it will look at what directories are created first, and remove those from the search terms. * I added a timeout feature; thanks to a user on Stack Overflow . * I parameterized the number of images to look for per search term, sleep times, and timeout.

 Code: Libraries

-You will need to install Chromedriver and Selenium–this is explained well in the original article.
+You will need to install Chromedriver and Selenium--this is explained well in the original article.

-You will also need to install Pillow–a Python library for managing images.
+You will also need to install Pillow --a Python library for managing images.

 You can install it with: